 In between inspections, the CQC monitors information about service providers through its ‘Intelligent Monitoring’, which includes a range of indicators from staff and patient surveys, mortality rates and hospital performance data.
 Together with local information from partners and the public, the CQC uses the Intelligent Monitoring results to assess risks and prioritise inspections.

-The Care Quality Commission’s website contains details of its visits and assessments.
+The Care Quality Commission’s website has details of its visits and assessments.